flyteorg/flyte/rsts/concepts/flyte_console.rst

 |

 .. figure:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/flyteconsole/relaunch_execution.png
-    :alt: Relaunch execution
+    :alt: Relaunch an execution

     Relaunch an execution.

 |

-On clicking the relaunch button, a pop-up window is displayed, allowing you to modify the version and inputs.
+A pop-up window appears on clicking the relaunch button, allowing you to modify the version and inputs.

 Recovering Executions
 ---------------------